 Facilities and equipment owned by the university may occasionally be made available for use by or for the benefit of other parties.
 While these arrangements are often mutually beneficial, there are certain situations in which this practice can present serious tax problems for the institution.

 Private use of facilities and equipment (henceforth referred to as “facilities”) financed with tax-exempt bonds require monitoring procedures to insure that the private use stays within legal limitations.
-Excessive private use may require refinancing of a debt issuance, and for this reason, private use of ASU facilities requires the review and approval of the senior associate vice president for finance and deputy treasurer.
+Excessive private use may require refinancing of a debt issuance, and for this reason, private use of ASU facilities requires the review and approval of the vice president for finance and deputy treasurer.
 Private use also includes affiliation agreements with a nongovernmental entity where the other party occupies space, in conjunction with the affiliation agreement, in an ASU tax-exempt financed facility.

-The approval by the senior associate vice president for finance and deputy treasurer is only to determine that a refinancing of a facility from tax-exempt to taxable interest rate debt is not needed in order to enter into the private use arrangement.
+The approval by the vice president for finance and deputy treasurer is only to determine that a refinancing of a facility from tax-exempt to taxable interest rate debt is not needed in order to enter into the private use arrangement.
 This approval may not be the only approval needed and does not substitute for any other needed approvals.

 Violations of the permitted use of facilities tax-exempt financed in accordance with IRS regulations can result in significant monetary penalties to ASU.

 In addition, revenue from the private use of university facilities is subject to sales tax (see FIN 108), which should be added to the lease or rental payments received from the private user of the space.
 Contact Financial Services for the procedures to be followed for the handling of the sales tax collections and payments.